SC&A Access Policy

 5.1 Reading Room & Teaching Room

 The ground floor, air conditioned, SC&A Reading Room and Reception provide facilities for visitors to consult collections, supervised by staff.
 It has regular opening hours of 9.30-4.45pm Monday to Friday.
 These are advertised widely on the website, on promotional materials, and within the wider Library service.
 SC&A requests that advance notice of visits is given, up to 4pm day before, to enable material to be fetched in advance.
 It is sometimes possible to facilitate requests for small amounts of material on the same day.
+PLEASE NOTE: due to Covid access restrictions - agreed at institutional level - our current opening hours Tuesday – Friday, 10:30am-1pm and 2pm-4:30pm, with three days’ notice required for retrievals.
+Please see the website for up to date information.

 The reception area enables staff to discuss research requirements or give advice to readers without disturbing those in the Reading Room.
 A small lobby with a security buzzer entrance system provides an environmental buffer and secure storage for readers’ coats and bags.
 Space is provided for printed catalogues, the staffed reception desk, a computer to access online catalogues and the SC&A website, a microfilm reader attached to a PC and a combined television, video and audio player.
 This area also contains the SC&A Teaching Room, used by SC&A staff or members of academic departments who wish to use the collections for teaching and outreach activities.